PersonaAgent: Bridging Memory and Action for Personalized LLM Agents: Methodology

 are retrieved and used to ground the agent’s next response, thereby preserving alignment and consistency with the user’s behavior history.

-\paragraph{Semantic Memory} Semantic memory mirrors the brain's storage of abstract knowledge independent of specific events or contexts~\citep{tulving1972episodic}.
-Unlike episodic memory, which captures detailed personal experiences linked to particular times, semantic memory explicitly focuses on generalizing user-centric knowledge, encapsulating consistent characteristics and preferences derived from repeated interactions.
-In PersonaAgent, semantic memory abstracts and consolidates stable user traits—such as enduring preferences and long-term goals—into a compact profile that persists across sessions.
+\paragraph{Semantic Memory} { To support scalable and stable user-level personalization beyond accumulating event-level interactions, semantic memory is designed to capture and consolidate abstract user traits that persist across time and contexts~\citep{tulving1972episodic}.} Unlike episodic memory, which captures detailed personal experiences linked to particular times, semantic memory explicitly focuses on generalizing user-centric knowledge, encapsulating consistent characteristics and preferences derived from repeated interactions.
+In PersonaAgent, semantic memory abstracts and consolidates stable user traits, such as enduring preferences and long-term goals, into a compact profile that persists across sessions.
 Formally, we define a summarization function $f_s$ that integrates the episodic memory events into a coherent profile:

 where $S_t$ is the task-based summarization prompt.
 This profile $\mathcal{P}^u$ serves as a long‑term user knowledge base, ensuring that the agent’s behavior remains aligned with the user’s established characteristics even as individual events are not recalled from the episodic memory.